Effectiveness and delivery of the WORKWELL programme in the UK

 WORKWELL Randomised Controlled Trial (RCT)

-The main aim of the WORKWELL RCT is to investigate whether the WORKWELL work rehabilitation programme can be shown to be effective at improving the working lives of people with inflammatory arthritis, including improving outcomes in terms of job retention, absenteeism, presenteeism, and as a consequence reduce the associated costs for individuals, employers and society as a whole.
+The main aim of the WORKWELL RCT was to investigate whether the WORKWELL work rehabilitation programme could be shown to be effective at improving the working lives of people with inflammatory arthritis, including improving outcomes in terms of job retention, absenteeism, presenteeism, and as a consequence reduce the associated costs for individuals, employers and society as a whole.

-If shown to be effective and cost-effective, the ultimate goal is that WORKWELL can then be rolled out in Rheumatology services in the UK to help improve the quality and duration of people with arthritis' working lives.
+If shown to be effective and cost-effective, the ultimate goal of the programme was that WORKWELL be rolled out in Rheumatology services in the UK to help improve the quality and duration of people with arthritis' working lives.

 WORKWELL DIGITAL

-The goal of WORKWELL DIGITAL is to create a brand-new online platform to increase access for people with inflammatory arthritis to the WORKWELL Programme.
-The WORKWELL digital platform is designed with input from digital content creators, a clinical advisory group and a patient and public involvement panel to create an accessible resource which is responsive to the needs of working people with inflammatory arthritis.
+WORKWELL DIGITAL sought to create a brand-new online platform to increase access for people with inflammatory arthritis to the WORKWELL Programme.
+The WORKWELL digital platform has been designed with input from digital content creators, a clinical advisory group and a patient and public involvement panel to create an accessible resource which is responsive to the needs of working people with inflammatory arthritis.

 WORKWELL RCT

-This research will consist of a randomised controlled trial (RCT).
+This research consisted of a randomised controlled trial (RCT).

 The WORKWELL programme includes individualised vocational rehabilitation (a maximum 4.5 hours over several months), including: